Nirkan/OMERO-ARC-Scripts/ISATransfer/README.md

+### About

-### Scripts to transfer metadata from Investigation, Study and Assay from ARC to OMERO and OMERO to ARC.
+Scripts to transfer metadata from Investigation, Study and Assay from ARC to OMERO and OMERO to ARC.